cake-build/website/input/blog/2025-07-17-dotnet-cake-cs.md

 ### Cake Addin & Module Support

-Just like with Cake tool scripting, code is generated for having methods, properties, and models conveniently available automatically by just adding NuGet package references.
+Just like with Cake .NET Tool, code is generated for having methods, properties, and models conveniently available automatically by just adding NuGet package references.
 The same applies to modules, enabling you to replace Cake core functionality just by adding a reference to a Cake module.

 #### Example Cake Addin in File-based Project